microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const CardTemplate: import("@microsoft/fast-element").ViewTemplate<Card, any>;

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-forgotten-export) The symbol "FormAssociated" needs to be exported by the entry point index.d.ts
-// Warning: (ae-incompatible-release-tags) The symbol "Checkbox" is marked as @public, but its signature references "FormAssociated" which is marked as @alpha
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Checkbox" because one of its declarations is marked as @internal
 //
 // @public
-export class Checkbox extends FormAssociated<HTMLInputElement> {
+export class Checkbox extends FormAssociated_3 {
     constructor();
     checked: boolean;
     checkedAttribute: boolean;